lidofinance/dual-governance/docs/specification.md

 Extends the pause of the specified `sealable` contract indefinitely.

 #### Preconditions

-- The `ResealManager` MUST have both the `PAUSE_ROLE` and `RESUME_ROLE` for the target contract.
-- The target contract MUST be paused for a limited duration with a future resume timestamp, and not indefinitely.
 - The function MUST be called by the governance address returned by the `EmergencyProtectedTimelock.getGovernance` method.
+- The `ResealManager` MUST have the permissions required to pause and resume the specified `sealable` instance.
+- The `sealable` instance MUST be paused for a limited duration with a future resume timestamp, and not indefinitely.

 ---